Gaussian-Based Parametric Bijections For Automatic Projection Filters: Numerical Examples

 \section{Numerical Examples}

-In this section, we will consider three numerical examples to assess the effectiveness of our proposed bijections.
+In this section, we consider three numerical experiments to assess the effectiveness of our proposed bijections.
 For these examples, we choose $\mathscr{P}$ as the set of polynomials in $x_t$ with order less than or equal to some $n_p\in \mathbb{N}$.